FTC Guide To Dealing With Robocalls

 No matter how annoying they are, not all robocalls are illegal.
 The first thing you should ask yourself to judge if it’s a or illegal robocall is whether you gave your number to the company calling you or not.
 If you’ve never heard of it, the chances are that it is an illegal call that you should end right away.

 To be more precise, any robocall trying to sell you something is considered illegal unless you gave written consent to the company in question, allowing them to call you.
-Let’s take a look at some of the major differences to help you draw a clear line between and illegal robocalls:
+Let’s take a look at some of the major differences to help you draw a clear line between illegal robocalls:

 robocalls